 Inventories

 The College maintains inventories of resale merchandise in the Northeast Bookstore.
 Books, student supplies and institutional memorabilia make up the majority of the resale inventory.
-Inventories totaled \$470,474 and \$12,565, respectively, at June 30, 2016 and 2015.
-The significant increase was due to the college's take over of the campus bookstore operations from a third-party.
+Inventories totaled \$321,663 and \$470,474, respectively, at June 30, 2017 and 2016.